sahiliamsso/docs/source/authn-guide/passport.md

 ```

 Here is an example of the facebook strategy configured.
 For facebook
-the required parameters are clientID, clientSecret and callbackURL.
+the required parameters are `clientID`, `clientSecret` and `callbackURL`.
 You
 can search for more configurations depending on the requirements and
 configure accordingly.

-The function setCredentials is used to configure the strategy of the
+The function `setCredentials` is used to configure the strategy of the
 credentials of this strategy are been received.
 The parameter credentials
-holds the values that are stored in the oxTrust
+holds the values that are stored in the oxTrust.

 The parameter callbackURL should point to the callback route that we
 will configure in step 4.
 As we are configuring facebook strategy, the